-△ CAUTION: Shallow, running traps are inadequate and DO NOT allow proper condensate drainage.
-(See Fig. 19.)
-Failure to follow this CAUTION could result in minor personal injury or product and property damage.
+Shallow running traps are inadequate and DO NOT allow proper condensate drainage.
+(See Fig. 18.)

 NOTE: When connecting condensate drain lines, avoid blocking filter access panel, thus preventing filter removal.
 After connection, prime both primary and secondary condensate traps.

 NOTE: If unit is located in or above a living space where damage may result from condensate overflow, a field-supplied, external condensate pan should be installed underneath the entire unit, and a secondary condensate line (with appropriate trap) should be run from the unit into the pan.
 Any condensate in this external condensate pan should be drained to a noticeable place.
 As an alternative to using an external condensate pan, some localities may allow the use of a separate 3/4-in. condensate line (with appropriate trap) to a place where the condensate will be noticeable.
 The owner of the structure must be informed that when condensate flows from the secondary drain or external condensate pan, the unit requires servicing or water damage will occur.